 In some sense, he furthered the ageless purpose of God in becoming part of the divine community on a more profound level.

 Peter tells us that the Angels LOVE to look into the drama of sin and redemption and watch the work of God’s salvation unfold in history and in the lives of the Saints!
 (1Pet 1:12) (discussed by John Piper)

 This issue is fundamental to understanding the ageless purpose of the God, Most High.

 You see that when people seek in scripture to understand the purpose of God, they seem to wind up at Num 14:21 “But as truly as I live, all the earth shall be filled with the Glory of God, even as the waters cover the sea” or Hab 2:14 “For the earth will be filled with the knowledge of the glory of Yahweh as the waters cover the sea”.

 In some sense, this is correct, this is the TEMPORAL purpose of God, but with the earth.
 It IS His purpose in Christ to saturate the earth in His Glory.
-But in truth, in the moment of its fulfilment, this purpose is supplanted.
+At the moment this purpose is fulfilled, it is also supplanted.
 So, in 1 Cor 15:20-28, the Apostle Paul gives us the ageless purpose of God.

 God’s Ageless Purpose

 In this statement, we find God’s purpose.

 At the beginning when God purposed to create the earth, He had a wonderful purpose.
 It did not involve the earth save as a temporary place to for a creation as a means to an end.
 God’s sole intention was to expand the community that at that time consisted of Him, His Angels working His will and the foreshadowing of a Son in His thoughts.
 (1 Jn 1:1-14)